See the First Look at the Goosebumps Book Series' Newest Thrill Featuring Slappy - E! Online

 Prepare for an announcement guaranteed to leave you with goosebumps.

 To help kick off the 30th anniversary of Goosebumps this summer, author R.L.
-Stine is releasing a brand-new book.
-This time, however, he's turning the focus on Slappy's evil life.
+Stine is releasing a brand-new book on Sept.
+20. This time, however, he's turning the focus on Slappy's evil life.

 E!
 News can exclusively reveal the cover of Slappy, Beware!
 And if you couldn't already guess, this work of fiction promises to bring more than a few thrills and chills to readers of all ages.